Revolutionary-Games/Thrive-Launcher/README.md

-### Required packages
+### Requirements on Linux

-On Linux a new enough OS is needed to include new enough glibc version.
-Latest Ubuntu LTS is the oldest guaranteed distro to work.
+On Linux a new enough OS is needed to include new enough system libraries.
+Ubuntu 20.04 LTS is the oldest guaranteed distro to work.

-### Required windows version
+### Required Windows version

 Due to the used framework at least Windows 7 or newer is required.